 AVP-786 is a deuterated form of AVP-923 that Avanir developed in 2012.
 This modification slows the body’s metabolism of the drug.
 After Phase 1 studies for safety, tolerability, and pharmacokinetics, Avanir launched three Phase 3 trials of AVP-786 for AD.
 Avanir lists no doses for these three trials on clinicaltrials.gov.
 Cabe said the company is not sharing that information at this time.

-The other two Phase 3 studies, TRIAD-1 and TRIAD-2, both used a conventional, parallel-arm design.
-TRIAD-1 enrolled 522 participants with AD and agitation, who took one of two drug doses or placebo for 12 weeks.
+The other two Phase 3 studies both used a conventional, parallel-arm design.
+TRIAD-2 enrolled 522 participants with AD and agitation, who took one of two drug doses or placebo for 12 weeks.
 Neither dose calmed patients, as determined by the Cohen-Mansfield test.
-TRIAD-2, which enrolled 412 participants, will keep going, according to Avanir.
+A global version of TRIAD-2, which enrolled 412 participants, will keep going, according to Avanir.
 In addition, an extension study for Alzheimer’s patients who completed any previous study of AVP-786 or Nuedexta will continue and has enrolled around 700 participants thus far.
 AVP-786 is also in trials for schizophrenia and traumatic brain injury.—Madolyn Bowman Rogers

 - Paper Alert: Promising Phase 2 Results for Agitation Drug Published